This fall walk scavenger hunt is a fantastic way to enjoy a fun activity with your kids.

 My boys and I love getting outside in autumn and making all sorts of observations – especially on nature walks!

 And, of course, we’ll be going to our favorite hiking trails with our new free Fall Walk Scavenger Hunt printed out and placed on a clipboard (with an attached pencil).
+It’s a great way to enjoy fun fall activities with the whole family.

 There are so many seasonal prompts to look for that it will take us a few nature walks at least to find them all.
 Such wonderful motivation for getting outdoors even more!